 While constantly working might seem like a good way to fund your digital nomad lifestyle, we all need a break from time to time.
 Make sure that you set your presence on team collaboration apps so that people know when they can and can’t reach you from the office.
 It’s also a good idea to turn notifications off from your work life after a specific time each night.

 Challenge 3: Isolation from your team

 When you’re not in the office, you’re going to miss things.
 There aren’t going to be any watercooler chats or impromptu lunches for you.
 Sometimes it can feel as though you’re missing out on genuine connections with your team members.
 However, if you can upgrade your communication strategy, then you can take steps to overcome this issue.

 Go beyond keeping in touch through social media – schedule regular video conferencing sessions with the people that you work with so you can connect on a deeper level through face-to-face communication.
 Stay connected through the day using instant chat services like the RingCentral App that make it feel like you’re chatting to friends.
 Schedule appointments regularly with mentors in your team so you can catch up with whatever’s going on in the office.

 Take advantage of the internet to reach out to the broader digital nomad community.
 Meeting with other independent workers in your current location can expand your social circle – and provide you with more opportunities in future.

 Challenge 4: Technology trips you up as a digital nomad

 Office technology is usually reliable.
 Unfortunately, your remote internet connection and laptop won’t always be as dependable as it needs to be.
-Although you can’t protect yourself against things like sudden internet outages and broken laptops all of the time, you can prepare for success.
+Although you can’t protect yourself against things like sudden drops in internet speed and broken laptops all of the time, you can prepare for success.